 Played straighter with Peter, that not only that his mother is negligent but his adoptive father was abusive towards him.

-Also parodied in one sketch which suggests that the evil monkey who torments Chris was once a regular dude until he walked home from work one day and found his wife in bed with another monkey, then he became evil and insane.
+Also parodied in one sketch which suggests that the evil monkey who torments Chris was once a regular dude until he walked home from work one day and found his wife in bed with another monkey, then he started living in Chris' closet after losing everything.
+It is revealed he points at people to strike up a conversation, suffers from a copper deficiency which explains why his arm shakes, and the sinister expression is merely the face he makes while he's thinking.